 - Shakti Charlana

-There are many ancillary pranayama which I have not listed which I teach in order to lead practitioners into these deeper pranayama.
-Beginners are firmly instructed on the beginning aspects in order to keep mind and nervous system safe and free from agitations.
+Beginners are firmly instructed on the beginning aspects in order to balance mind and nervous system and keep them safe.
 The two most common pranayama taught are described below.

 Ujjayi – breath of the jungle doctor